-Models walks on sky high catwalk at Rick Owens
+Models walk on sky high catwalk at Rick Owens

 His message for the SS18 menswear show was simple: ‘I need a freak’